oldcomputerjunk/oldcomputerjunk.github.io/_posts/2022-11-12-cheap-smart-speaker-teardown-part1.markdown

 # Introduction

-Last month I picked up a cheap smart speaker from a local electronics retailer and this weekend I was rained in, so took the opportunity to have some fun and practice.
+Last month I picked up a cheap smart speaker from a local electronics retailer and this weekend I was rained in, so took the opportunity to have some fun and practice doing a teardown and firmware dump.

 # Scope

-I have been trying not to buy so much junk the last while, but in this case the thing was on sale for $29 (apparently they retailed for $179 new a few years ago) and the long range weather forecast hinted at yet more rain and storms, so I figured the next weekend I was not abl to get out or into the garden I'd do another teardown, and this time, also, write it up... this weekend, it definitely rained.
+I have been trying not to buy so much junk the last while, but in this case the thing was on sale for $29 (apparently they retailed for $179 new a few years ago) and the long range weather forecast hinted at yet more rain and storms, so I figured the next weekend if I was not able to get out or into the garden I'd do another teardown, and this time, also, write it up... this weekend, it definitely rained.
 A lot.
 And the wind... so I had a good chunk of time.
-Cognisant of the rabbit hole though, so the scope here is limited to the physical tear down, black box reconaissance, and dumping the firmware and a preliminary attack surface analysis.
-There is opportunity to do some network analysis and also to reverse binaries, but that may be a project for the future.
+I'm ever cognisant of the rabbit hole though, so the scope here is limited to the physical tear down, black box reconaissance, and dumping the firmware and a preliminary attack surface analysis.
+I would expected there to be opportunity to do some network analysis oft the running system and also to reverse binaries, but that may be a project for the future.
 Or not, as there are plenty of activites to attract attention... and hopefully the weather will finally clear as we head into summer.

 # Objective